 The method became popular in the nineties and has swiftly replaced much of the traditional floor trading and phone trading that used to take place.

 Electronic trading offers significant advantages over traditional trading, including the fact that it can be done remotely, so there is no need for brokers to be physically present at the stock exchange.

 It’s fast—stocks can be bought and sold almost instantaneously.
 Electronic trading is also cheaper than traditional forms of trading.
-These savings may be passed on to individual investors in the form of low- or no-fee trading.
+These savings may be passed on to individual investors through low- or no-fee trading.

-Over-the-counter (OTC) stocks tend to be cheap stocks offered by small companies that trade outside of the traditional stock exchanges.
-By not paying to be listed on the large stock exchanges, companies can keep stock prices down, helping to draw in investors.
+Over-the-counter (OTC) stocks tend to be cheap and offered by small companies that trade outside of the traditional stock exchanges.
+By not paying to be listed on large stock exchanges, companies can keep stock prices down, helping to draw in investors.

-OTC stocks are traded through a network of brokers and dealers outside of the major exchanges, such as the NYSE, and as a result, they are what is known as “unlisted.”
+OTC stocks, sometimes called penny stocks, are traded through a network of brokers and dealers outside the major exchanges, and, as a result, they are known as “unlisted.”

 Investors who want to trade OTC stocks will still need to go through a broker.
-Brokers may have higher fees for trading OTC stocks than for listed stocks, and trades may take longer than for stocks traded through an exchange.
+Brokers may have higher fees for trading OTC stocks than for listed stocks, and trades may take longer than those traded through an exchange.

-Unlike companies traded on large exchanges which file reports with the SEC, some OTC companies may not have to file any kind of audited financial reporting.
+Unlike companies traded on large exchanges, which file reports with the SEC, some OTC companies may not have to file any audited financial reporting.
 As a result, OTC stocks may require more research and due diligence before purchase.